-This UV Fluorescence $SO_2$ Analyzer is a microprocessor-controlled analyzer that determines the concentration of sulfur dioxide (SO2), in a sample gas drawn through the instrument.
-It requires that sample and calibration gases be supplied at ambient atmospheric pressure in order to establish a constant gas flow through the sample chamber where the sample gas is exposed to ultraviolet light; this exposure causes the SO2 molecules to change to an excited state (SO2\).
-As these SO2\ molecules decay into SO2 they fluoresce.
-The instrument measures the amount of fluorescence to determine the amount of SO2 present in the sample gas.
+The N101 UV Fluorescence H2S Analyzer is a microprocessor controlled analyzer that determines the concentration of hydrogen sulfide (H2S), in a sample gas drawn through the instrument.
+It requires that sample and calibration gases be supplied at ambient atmospheric pressure in order to establish a constant gas flow through the sample chamber where the H2S in the sample gas is converted into SO2 which is then exposed to ultraviolet light causing the SO2 molecules to change to an excited state (SO2).
+As these SO2 molecules decay back into SO2, they fluoresce.
+The instrument measures the amount of fluorescence to determine the amount of SO2 is present in the sample chamber and by inference therefore the amount of H2S present in the sample gas.

-Calibration of the instrument is performed in software and usually does not require physical adjustments to the instrument.
-During calibration, the microprocessor measures the sensor output signal when gases with known amounts of $SO_2$ at various concentrations are supplied and stores these measurements in memory.
-The microprocessor uses these calibration values along with other performance parameters such as the PMT dark offset and UV lamp ratio, along with sample gas temperature and pressure measurements to compute the final $SO_2$ concentration.
+Calibration is performed in the software and usually does not require physical adjustments to the instrument.
+During calibration, the microprocessor measures the sensor output signal when gases with known amounts of H_2S at various concentrations are supplied and stores these measurements in memory.
+The microprocessor uses these calibration values along with other performance parameters such as the PMT dark offset, UV lamp ratio and the amount of stray light present and measurements of the temperature and pressure of the sample gas to compute the final H_2S concentration.